freifunk-berlin/firmware/README.md

 **Important:** all patches should be pushed upstream!

 If a patch is not yet included upstream, it can be placed in the `patches` directory with the `quilt` tool.
-Please configure `quilt` as described in the [openwrt wiki](http://wiki.openwrt.org/doc/devel/patches) (which also provides a documentation of `quilt`).
+Please configure `quilt` as described in the [OpenWrt wiki](http://wiki.openwrt.org/doc/devel/patches) (which also provides a documentation of `quilt`).

 #### Add, modify or delete a patch